jaichhabra/jaichhabra/README.md

 ### Hi there, It's Jai Chhabra 👋

-- 🔭 I’m currently working at Chingari and Gari Network  🙂
+- 🔭 I’m currently working......  🙂
-- 🌱 I’m currently working on oroduct design and strategy
+- 🌱 I’m currently working as a PM
 - 👯 I’m looking to collaborate on projects with you! 😉
 - 🤔 I’m looking for help with growing as a programmer and a person
 - ⚡ fun fact: I love to Design as much as I code! ... and game too 😋